enkidevs/curriculum/javascript/react/introduction-to-hooks/state-hooks.md

 Both of the examples above provide the same functionality.
 Note that you must import the `useState` hook from the `'react'` library.

-By calling the `useState()` hook we declare a *state variable*, which in our case is called `name`.
+By calling the `useState()` hook you declare a *state variable*, which in our case is called `name`.
 This *state variable* can take any name you want, and it represents a way to preserve some values between the function calls.
-Basically, by calling `useState()` we enable the functionality of `this.state` for functional components.
+Basically, by calling `useState()` you enable the functionality of `this.state` for functional components.

-The only argument we pass to the `useState()` hook is the **initial state**, and if you want to store two different values in `state` you can call the `useState()` hook twice.
-The state doesn't have to an object, but it can be if you need it.
+The only argument you pass to the `useState()` hook is the **initial state**, and if you want to store two different values in `state` you can call the `useState()` hook twice.
+The state doesn't have to be an object, but it can be if you need it.

 The `useState()` hook returns a pair of values that corresponds to the current state and a function used to update it.
-It makes use of array destructuring[1], and for this reason we call:
+It makes use of array destructuring[1], and for this reason you call:

 ```js
 const [name, setName] = useState("Enki");
 ```

-Now that we have defined the `name` state we can use it anywhere in our component:
+Now that you have defined the `name` state you can use it anywhere in your component:

 ```jsx
 import React, { useState } from "react";